 \section{Conclusions}

-In this work, we showed results from the first constrained cosmological simulation with an on-the-fly spectral cosmic ray model to study the time evolution of CR protons in the local Cosmic Web.
-Our results can be summarized as follows: \begin{itemize} \item We find CR proton acceleration at structure formation and accretion shocks in and around galaxy clusters and cosmic web filaments. \item The CR protons advect through the cluster and filament volume and settle into halos extending to the virial radius of clusters. \item These protons produce volume-filling, diffuse $\gamma$-ray emission on cluster scales through hadronic interactions. \item Strong shocks produce $\gamma$-ray emission with surface brightnesses roughly one order of magnitude below the central surface brightness. \item In general, we find values for the CR to thermal pressure ratio ($X_\mathrm{cr}$) three orders of magnitude below current estimates when averaging over the full cluster volume.
-This is however partly driven by a lack of resolution for the on-the-fly shock finder, which can account for a missing two orders of magnitude in detected dissipated energy at low Mach number shocks. \item This discrepancy in $X_\mathrm{cr}$ translates to our predictions for diffuse $\gamma$-ray flux and luminosity lying three to five orders of magnitude below the current Fermi-LAT limits. \end{itemize} Future work will have to address the resolution limitation of our shock finder by performing higher-resolution zoom-in simulations of individual clusters.
-This will also allow us to vary CR acceleration parameters to provide a more conclusive prediction for diffuse $\gamma$-ray emission from galaxy clusters.
+We showed results from the first constrained cosmological simulation with an on-the-fly spectral CR model to study the time evolution of CRps in the local cosmic web.
+Our results are summarized below. \begin{itemize} \item We found CRp acceleration at structure formation and accretion shocks in and around galaxy clusters and cosmic web filaments. \item The CRps advect through the cluster and filament volume and settle into halos extending to the virial radius of clusters. \item These protons produce volume-filling diffuse $\gamma$-ray emission on cluster scales through hadronic interactions. \item Strong shocks produce $\gamma$-ray emission with a surface brightnesses lower by roughly one order of magnitude than the central surface brightness. \item In general, we found values for the CR to thermal pressure ratio ($X_\mathrm{CR}$) that are lower by three orders of magnitude than current estimates when averaging over the full cluster volume.
+This is mainly driven by our choice of the CR acceleration model.
+The combination of shock-obliquity-dependent acceleration with the latest models based on PIC simulations only allowed a significantly smaller fraction of dissipated shock energy for CR acceleration than was assumed in previous work. \item This discrepancy in $X_\mathrm{CR}$ means that our predictions for diffuse $\gamma$-ray flux and luminosity lie three to five orders of magnitude below the current \textit{Fermi}-LAT limits. \end{itemize} Future work will have to vary the CR acceleration parameters to provide a more conclusive prediction for diffuse $\gamma$-ray emission from galaxy clusters.